 Sometimes you just have poor quality grass.
 It may be thin, light green or have bare spots, which usually signifies an underlying problem.
 It may be that your soil is toxin-heavy or that the pH is especially low.
 Taking a soil sample can help find the problem, giving you a chance to fight the problem.
 If it is just the result of a low-quality brand of grass, you can overseed with a better variety.

+Are you in need of lawn care service Brentwood TN?
 To get your dollar spot disease under control with a free quote from Think Green Lawn Care, call 678.648.2556.
 We’ll treat with a fungicide, if needed, and help you tailor your maintenance plan to the conditions in your yard.
 A beautiful, lush, green and disease-free lawn is within your reach when you work with the pros from Think Green Lawn Care.